Hypertension is a silent disease that can be fatal

 when damage occurs in small blood vessels in the retina

-when blood vessels narrow, leading to possible heart attacks and strokes
+when blood vessels narrow, possibly leading to heart attacks and strokes

 WHO ARE THE “BAD FRIENDS” OF HYPERTENSION?